 At the cross-docking location, product is sorted and then assigned to multiple carriers based on the shipment’s destination.

-Additionally, having a central hub to handle inventory is a great solution for B2B fulfillment that doesn’t require the need to store inventory and pick and fulfill single items.
+Additionally, having a central hub to handle inventory is a great solution for B2B fulfilment that doesn’t require the need to store inventory and pick and fulfil single items.

 Reduce material handling

 Cross-docking operations involves less material handling, i.e., less need to track movement, facilitate storage, and protect and manage multiple SKUs.
 With cross-docking, you’re able to maintain a high inventory turnover.

 Some items also benefit from less material handling throughout the supply chain to maintain quality.
 This is especially true for perishable items, such as food and beverage items.